Issues and developments during the 2015 Turkish general elections: Economy

-Although Turkey boasted a period of strong economic growth after the 2008 financial crash, several forecasts for the future have been downgraded due to political turmoil and a lack of structural reforms.
+Although Turkey boasted a period of strong economic growth after the 2008 financial crisis, several forecasts for the future have been downgraded due to political turmoil and a lack of structural reforms.
 Economists, as well as former AKP Prime Minister and President Abdullah Gül have stressed the need for Turkey to adopt a new economic model, potentially becoming an export-led economy.
 In early 2015, the official unemployment rate rose above 10% for the first time in years while youth unemployment rose above 20%.
 The economic downturn has been attributed to Turkey's over-reliance on foreign investment to sustain growth.
 20% of Turks live below the poverty line while child poverty has risen to 63.5%.
 Furthermore, political uncertainty has resulted in sharp falls in the Istanbul stock exchange.
-Regardless, the AKP government have continued investment in major infrastructure, such as the Yavuz Sultan Selim Bridge, the Ankara-Istanbul high-speed railway, the İzmit Bay Bridge currently under construction as well as the M5 metro line in İstanbul.
+Regardless, the AKP government have continued investment in major infrastructure, such as the Yavuz Sultan Selim Bridge, the Ankara-Istanbul high-speed railway, the İzmit Bay Bridge currently under construction as well as the M5 metro line in Istanbul.

 Pre-election giveaways have since included a government pledge to grant subsidies to first-time home buyers, contributing 15% of their savings to the purchase of their first home.